-To stay safe, familiarise yourself with genital herpes symptoms and avoid any sexual activity with someone who might be infected.
+To stay safe, familiarise yourself with genital herpes symptoms in women and any other signs of herpes, and avoid any sexual activity with someone who might be infected.
 This is particularly important if you are already pregnant.

 Genital herpes is spread through skin-to-skin contact.
 This means that it can be spread through vaginal, anal and oral sex.
 Once you have been exposed to the virus, you will most likely not experience any symptoms for a few weeks or months.